Len-X/Pet_Project-Virtual_Bank/README.md

 I created a domain-specific language that resembles my UML class diagram.
 My DSL includes entities together with associations and implementation relationships.
 With my DSL I tried to capture different parts of banking experience.
 For example, banking is about financial transactions and customer relations.
 I have combined both parts in my program.

+So by entering simple commands a user can work with the main menu and move from one part to another.
+Also, a user has an ability for more complex entries, for example when adding a new bank customer.
+It is as simple as typing in customers information and confirming it by hitting an “enter”.
+The program will then display entered records for review.